Porges/ways-to-play/src/games/pei/pei.md

 ### Scoring Combinations

 There are five possible scoring combinations.
+(When there are multiple Javanese names given, the first is in the everyday <span lang="jv-Latn">ngoko</span> register and the second is in the polite <span lang="jv-Latn">krama</span> register; [see the Javanese Wikipedia article for more](https://en.wikipedia.org/wiki/Javanese_language#Registers).)

 #### Black Thirteen (<span lang="jv">ꦧꦸꦚ꧀ꦕꦶ​ꦲꦶꦉꦁ​ </span> <span lang="jv-Latn">bunci ireng</span>)